spartha77/MazeSolverUI/README.md

 A comprehensive test case instruction is recorded as video capture in power point which is also attached.
 Please refer to MazeChallengeSolver_compressed.pptx

+The executable is TestCases/MazeChallenge.exe ( only on Windows)

 Please invoke MazeChallenge.exe to run the test cases by loading the files (unit test cases) such as TestCases\maze_01_given_sample.txt maze_02_2_connected_components.txt